llancruzz/hogwarts-api/README.md

     1. Key as `CLOUDINARY_URL` and the value as your cloudinary API Environment variable e.g. `cloudinary://**************:**************@*********`.
 Click the Add button.
     1. Key as `SECRET_KEY` and the value as a complex string which will be used to provide cryptographic signing.
 The use of a secret key generator is recommended such as [https://djecrety.ir](https://djecrety.ir/).
 Click the Add button.
     1. Ensure the key `DATABASE_URL` is already populated.
 This should have been created automatically by Heroku.
-    1. The `DATABASE_URL` should be copied into your local `.env`, created during the cloning process.
+    1. The `DATABASE_URL` should be copied from ElephantSQL dashboard your local `DETAILS`, created during the creating a new database process.
     1. To make authenticated requests to this API (e.g. from a fontend application) you are required to add the key `CLIENT_ORIGIN` with the value set as the URL you will be sending the authentication request from.
     1. Additionally, a `CLIENT_ORIGIN_DEV` key can be set with the value of a development server (IP or URL) for use during local development.
 1. Open the `.env` file in the project directory and delete the key / value pair `DEV_ENVIRONMENT_DATABASE = True` before saving the file.
 This can be added back after the next step to ensure local development changes will not alter the remote database.